Perpetually Dominating Large Grids

 \section{Conclusions}

-We demonstrated a first strategy to eternally dominate general rectangular grids based on the repetition of a rotation pattern.
-Regarding further work, a more careful case-analysis of the boundary may lead to improvements regarding the coefficient of the linear term.
-On the bigger picture, it remains open whether this strategy can be used to obtain a constant additive gap between domination and eternal domination in large grids.
-Furthermore, the existence of a stronger lower bound than the trivial $\gamma^\infty_{m,n} \ge \gamma_{m,n}$ one also remains open.
+We demonstrated a first strategy to m-eternally dominate general rectangular grids based on the repetition of a rotation pattern.
+Regarding further work, a more careful case analysis of the boundary may lead to improvements regarding the coefficient of the linear term.
+It is unclear whether this strategy can be used to obtain a constant additive gap between domination and m-eternal domination in large grids.
+Furthermore, the existence of a stronger lower bound than the trivial $\gamma^\infty_{m,n} \ge \gamma_{m,n}$ bound also remains open.